olaviinha/FinnStonks/README.md

 #### API limitations

 At the time of writing this, Bloomberg's API is available for a Freemium plan, allowing 500 monthly API calls free of charge.
+If you want to do more detailed monitoring, a paid plans is required.

-Each refresh or pageload of FinnStonks consumes **at least 3 API calls** to fetch the current market information, 3 day price history and 5 year price history.
-If your page displays more than 10 companies, price history data will be fetched in chunks of 10, which will increase the number of API calls accordingly.
+FinnStonks optimizes API calls and consumption is highly dependant on your settings.
+2-4 API calls are consumed per pageload/refresh per 10 different stocks you have in `stocks.txt`.
+To consume least API calls (1 per 10 stocks), set all options regarding price history and chart generation to between 1 week and 1 year (`w1`, `w2`, `m1`, `m3`, `m6`, `y1`).
+Setting any of them to 3 days (`d3`) will consume additional API call per pageload/refresh per 10 stocks, and setting any of them to 3 years or 5 years (`yearsBack` >= 3) will consume additional API call per pageload/refresh per 10 stocks.

-If you have a maximum of ten companies on your page and you are on the Freemium plan of Bloomberg's API, **this means you can refresh FinnStonks about 5 times a day**, roughly once every 5 hours if open 24/7 with a refresh interval.
-You can optimize this as you please by using the `refreshInterval` (refresh every n hours) and `refreshDuring` (hours of day between which refresh interval occurs) settings.
-If your copy of FinnStonks is open on multiple devices (or e.g. more than one person has access to it), it will naturally reflect on the number of consumed API calls.
+This means you can refresh FinnStonks about 8 times a day (once every every 3 hours) if your list contains 10 different stocks or less and you have your options set to consume least API calls (1 week - 1 year).
+If you have 11 or more different stocks in your list, half these numbers.

 ### Your trading data